Loving What Others Hate

 (Fig 2: Financial targets across regions.
 Source: Starbucks investor day presentation)

 Starbucks has consistently delivered strong financial performances.
 The long-term outlook is ambitious, but positive.
 Despite all of this, the stock remains unloved.
 I believe the negative sentiment is overdone.
 There's concern about the slowdown in U.S. comps (which the CEO doesn't share).
 Starbucks's U.S. comps of 4% in the last two quarters compares to 5% or more over the last five years.
 I think U.S. comps of 4% is still impressive and healthy for a company of Starbucks scale and size.
 There's talk about the stock being too expensive with a forward price-to-earnings multiple of 23x, but when was Starbucks cheap?
-Historically, Starbucks has never traded for less than 20x earnings since going public.
+Since its IPO, it's extremely rare to find Starbucks trading for less than 20x earnings.

 Starbucks is far from a dead investment.
 Individuals who believe that aren't long-term investors, but short-term investors seeking immediate rewards.
 They're ignoring Starbucks's long-term growth strategy and are on the losing side of the compounding equation.
 If Starbucks's underlying fundamentals keep improving, which I believe will, then over time that's what will push the stock price higher.
 It's in human nature to seek instant rewards and money gains.
 If the business fails to please Wall Street expectations, the negative sentiment puts downward pressure on the stock, and the investment community considers the stock as dead money.